mihaifm/broom/readme.md

 # Broom - The Loose File Sweeper

-Broom is a plugin for both [Mod Organizer](https://github.com/ModOrganizer2/modorganizer) and [Vortex](https://www.nexusmods.com/site/mods/1) that allows you to hide or delete mod files using a configuration kept in your modlist.
+Broom is a plugin for both [Mod Organizer](https://github.com/ModOrganizer2/modorganizer) and [Vortex](https://www.nexusmods.com/site/mods/1) that allows you to hide or delete mod files based on a configuration kept in your modlist.

 MO2